What if I told you I could get your site to the very top of Google’s search engine results page (SERP)?

 5. Resurrect Your Dead Backlinks

-Sometimes, you’ll find inbound links that already exist to your site, but are unfortunately broken.
+Sometimes, you’ll find inbound links that already exist on your site but are unfortunately broken.

 This error might occur because you changed the location of your page, your site was re-launched or someone misspelt your link online.
 If a visitor tries to click on your inbound link in any of these cases, it’ll come back with a 404 error.